 Curriculum is a key consideration when reviewing an online school.

 Is the curriculum being taught properly?
 There is nothing wrong with a system of blended learning, where students are taught in the morning, and have their independent studies in the afternoon.
 It is all about balance; is there too much emphasis on independent study?
 Again, this varies a great deal from one educational online provider to another.

-In my research, I found that some education online providers only offer two 40-minute lessons per week in the core subjects of English and Maths at Key Stage 2.
+In my research, I found that some education online providers and homeschooling programmes only offer two 40-minute lessons per week in the core subjects of English and Maths at Key Stage 2.
 This, in my opinion, is simply not enough to cover the national curriculum programme set out by the government for children of this age.
 Another Online education provider offered only one lesson of English and Science per week at Key Stage 3.
 These lessons were two and a half hours long!
 Sheer madness!
 Having taught teenagers myself over many years, it is well known that their attention span can only generally last about an hour.

 That is why you will find that, in physical schools, no lessons are generally longer than an hour.
 Students are so much better having four to five lessons of 40-50 minutes, spread over the week.
 Parents need to look at more than just the cost of the school when choosing an online school.
 There are reasons why some of these establishments are so cheap.
 Ask for a copy of their timetable, not a sample one, but the one that is occurring right now at their establishments.